moby/moby/docs/extend/authorization.md

 ## API schema and implementation

-Sample code for a typical plugin can be found here [ADD LINK].
 In addition to Docker's standard plugin registration method, each plugin should implement the following two methods:

 * `/AuthzPlugin.AuthZReq` This authorize request method is called before the Docker daemon processes the client request.